Kyonax/Kyonax/README.md

 #### My Work
 I enjoy building useful software that saves me time, and I also create tools that can benefit others.
 Additionally, I am passionate about teaching and helping people make amazing things.

-- [org2html](https://www.npmjs.com/package/@kyonax/org2html) - npm package that helps convert `.org` files into fully-rendered HTML templates or web-framework components. /(Currently supports Vue 3 components and static HTML output.)/
+- [org2html](https://www.npmjs.com/package/@kyonax/org2html) - npm package that helps convert `.org` files into fully-rendered HTML templates or web-framework components. _(Currently supports Vue 3 components and static HTML output.)_
 - [webcam2ascii](https://github.com/Kyonax/webcam-to-ascii) – A Rust application using wgpu to capture webcam input and render it in a refined ASCII-style shader.

 I use emacs btw.